Special Education → Common Questions → Who to Contact with Questions

 Concerns about the implementation of your child’s IEP should first be discussed at the school level with your child’s case manager, related services providers, teachers, or

 the building administrator.

-If you are unable to resolve your concerns at the school level, you may contact the special education cluster supervisor assigned to your school or, finally, you may contact the Equity Assurance and Compliance Unit to request formal dispute resolution processes.
+If you are unable to resolve your concerns at the school level, you may contact the special education area supervisor assigned to your school or, finally, you may contact the Resolution and Compliance Unit to request formal dispute resolution processes.

 If you are unable to resolve your concerns at the school level, you may contact:

 Please refer to the Special Education Contact list

 Students found eligible for special education services, and who are residents of Montgomery County, will be provided with either an IEP or a Services Plan (SP) depending on parental intent as to their child’s future plans.
 Resident students who attend a school in Montgomery County and found eligible for services, whose parents plan to have their child continue to attend a private or religious school, will receive a SP that is developed at an IEP team meeting.
 Eligible resident students, whose parents are exploring the possibility of attending an MCPS program or are uncertain about future plans, will be provided a full IEP.
 Either the SP or the IEP will be updated annually.

 Students who attend a private or religious school in Montgomery County who are found eligible for special education services, but are not residents of Montgomery County, will have a SP developed by the IEP team.
 The SP will be updated annually.
 A nonresident parent, who wishes to obtain an IEP for their child would need to return to their county of residence.